-MMWEC and its Members are serving as leaders in innovative technology through the use of Distributed Energy Resources (DERs), including lithium ion batteries and flywheels.
+MMWEC and its Members have been serving as leaders in innovative technology through the use of Distributed Energy Resources (DERs), including lithium ion batteries and flywheels.
 Three MMWEC Members participated in the state’s Advancing Commonwealth Energy Storage (ACES) grant program through its Energy Storage Initiative, and were awarded grant funding in 2017.
-The Energy Storage Initiative aims to make Massachusetts a national leader in the emerging energy storage market.

 Read on to learn more about the many energy storage projects MMWEC Members have installed so far.